andrade16/personal-website/README.md

 My own personal website
 ---

 Welcome.
 This project is just meant to be a simple static web page that displays some information about myself.
 With that being said, there is no set up needed!
+You can view the live website [here](https://william-personal-website.herokuapp.com/src/index.html).

 Info